git-disl/GTModelZoo/README.md

 </ol>

 <h3>Note</h3>
-GTModelZoo was built on the [Django-WebApp](https://github.com/smahesh29/Django-WebApp.git)
+GTModelZoo was built on the <a href="https://github.com/smahesh29/Django-WebApp">Django-WebApp</a>.

 <h7>Usage :</h7>